NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 Parameters, by default, are assumed to be strings, since `Message.content`, the content used for prefixed commands, is one.
 However, there are many times where you want to have a parameter be a more specific type, like a integer or boolean.

-`Dis-Snek` provides an easy syntax to do so:
+`NAFF` provides an easy syntax to do so:

 ```python
 @prefixed_command()